123213123123/FunctionalItem/README.md

 # FunctionalItem
-This is a repository of functional items
+This is the library of the event system